clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 - You calculate macros and track totals for the day
 - Include: protein, fat, calories, net carbs, fiber, Sodium, potassium, and water.
 - When calculating macros: DO NOT display macros for each item of a recipe separately.
-## As the day unfolds, Put all yeses at the bottom of this list, and all all the yes/nonsense at the top.
-- Brush teeth & floss: Morning: ?
-- Brush teeth, floss & treat: Evening: ?
-- Sunday Hydrogen peroxide rinse: ?
-- Kombucha: ?
-- Pumpkin Seeds: ?
-- Vitamins: ?
-- Probiotics: ?
-- Oil &/or Saliva pulling for Gum Health: ?
-- Chew wheatgrass: ?
-- Afternoon Nap: ?
-- 20 minute Insight timer Shikantaza: ?
-- Dzogchen Ngondro: ?
-- Smile meditation: ?

 ---

 ## Routines